NathanDuran/CAMS-Dialogue-Annotation/README.md

 The server side implementation is written using Python 3.6 and [Flask](http://flask.pocoo.org/).

 ## TODO
+- Annotate Screenshots
-Add CABNC corpus link.
+- Add CABNC corpus link.
-Add study/paper link.
+- Add study/paper link.
-Add overview of study.
+- Add overview of study.

 ## Data
 Users are presented with one of 5 sets of dialogue that contain a mixture of task-oriented and non-task oriented dialogues